EricPascolo/CHECK/README.md

  Check is a flexible and easy to use software for showing the performance and health of an HPC Cluster.
 The software consists of two directories/repositories: **CHECK** contains the executable and the python library infrastructure and **CHECKTEST** contains the description of the architectures and test recipes.
-Check can be used via shell,parallel shell and via a scheduler; if a parallel shared file system is not installed, **CHECK** can be distrubuted on all cluster nodes and is callable from the Master node.
+Check can be used via shell,parallel shell and via a scheduler; if a parallel shared file system is not installed, **CHECK** can be distributed on all cluster nodes and is callable from the Master node.
 A **CHECKTEST** is a little python class based on *check_test_template*, so extending the code is very easy: you just add a python class in the checktest directory using **CHECKTEST** policy and at runtime your new test will be available.
-The software is callable from the command line and through a launch string it is possible redefine on the fly almost all paramenters contained in configuration file.
+The software is callable from the command line and through a launch string it is possible redefine on the fly almost all paramenters contained in the configuration file.

 ***